nickovic/rtamt/docs/TLimp.md

     unittest.main()
 ```

-We now have the main functionality, and we need to connect all the things
+We will now connect the discrete-time, online, Python implementation of
-together.
-We will do it in several steps.
+extended STL to an evaluator.
+We do this in two steps.
 First we create new
 package [rtamt/evaluator/xstl/discrete_time/online/python](../rtamt/evaluator/xstl/discrete_time/online/python)
 .
-We use this package to bind the actual implementation
+We use this package to bind the actual discrete-time, online, Python
-of the extended STL operators to the node visitor.
+implementation of the extended STL operators to the node visitor.
 This is done with the
 `XSTLOnlineDiscreteTimePythonMonitor` class defined in the
 `online_discrete_time_python_monitor.py`.
 Again, we use iheritance to
 only define the binding for the `BacktoOperation` and `BacktoBoundedOperation`,